VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 + **<u>Fire's Edge / Ice's Edge</u>:**
 During any other **Edge** abilities, *Dragon-king Thordan* will imbue his sword with an element.
 He will release it at the beginning of that **Edge** ability:
-  + <span style='color:firebrick'>Fire</span>: he'll perform a pointblank AoE.
+  + <span style='color:firebrick'>Fire</span>: he'll perform a point-blank AoE.
   + <span style='color: dodgerblue'>Ice</span>: he'll perform a donut AoE.

-> The limit between the pointblank and the donut AoE is the boss hitbox.
+> The limit between the point-blank and the donut AoE is the boss hitbox.

 ___